Introducing Period Undies!

 Worm Farm and Compost Bin school trainings

-Trainings have been taken to with a lot of interest from both teachers, students and the local community who are wanting to learn more, along with how to own a system of their own.
+Te Ipukarea Society have provided these worm farm and compost bins across every school in the Cook Islands together with trainings on how to look after and maintain them.
+Trainings have generated a lot of interest from both teachers, students and the local community who are wanting to learn more, along with how to own or build a system of their own.